Separate Financial Statements (IAS 27)

 Disclosure

 As initially noted, separate financial statements should comply with all applicable IFRS, including disclosures.
-If the law doesn’t necessitate the preparation of separate financial statements, entities should clarify the reason for their preparation (IAS 27.17(a)).
+If the law doesn’t require the preparation of separate financial statements, entities should clarify the reason for their preparation (IAS 27.17(a)).
 These statements should also identify related consolidated financial statements prepared under IFRS 10, or financial statements prepared under IAS 28 or IFRS 11 (IAS 27.17).
 Other disclosure requirements are specified in paragraphs IAS 27.15-17.

-© 2018-2024 Marek Muc
+© 2018-2026 Marek Muc

-The information provided on this website is for general information and educational purposes only and should not be used as a substitute for professional advice.
-Use at your own risk.
-Excerpts from IFRS Standards come from the Official Journal of the European Union (© European Union, https://eur-lex.europa.eu).
-You can access full versions of IFRS Standards at shop.ifrs.org.
-IFRScommunity.com is an independent website and it is not affiliated with, endorsed by, or in any other way associated with the IFRS Foundation.
-For official information concerning IFRS Standards, visit IFRS.org.
+The content on this website is provided for general informational and educational purposes only and should not be considered a substitute for professional advice.
+Your use of this website is at your own risk.
+Excerpts from IFRS Standards are sourced from the Official Journal of the EU (© European Union, https://eur-lex.europa.eu).
+Full versions of IFRS Standards are available at shop.ifrs.org.
+IFRScommunity.com is an independent website and it is not affiliated with, endorsed by, or otherwise associated with the IFRS Foundation.
+For official information on IFRS Standards, please visit IFRS.org.

 Questions or comments?
 Join our Forums